-Professional runners prove this point, such as Sally McRae, Jeff Browning, Hannah Allgood, and Dylan Bowman, all of whom have attributed much of their success and longevity in the sport to strength training.
-In recent Women's Running and Outside Magazine articles, McRae has shared that her strength routine involves a wide variety of movements involving a mix of dumbbells and medicine balls to bands and bodyweight or "functional exercises" for running> Meanwhile, Browning and Bowman work with coaches in the gym regularly, lifting barbells, kettlebells and doing agility drills in a group setting.
+Professional trail and ultrarunners prove this point, such as Sally McRae, Jeff Browning, Hannah Allgood, and Dylan Bowman, all of whom have attributed much of their success and longevity in the sport to strength training.
+In recent Women's Running and Outside articles, McRae has shared that her strength routine involves a wide variety of movements involving a mix of dumbbells and medicine balls to bands and bodyweight or "functional exercises" for running.
+Meanwhile, Browning and Bowman work with coaches in the gym regularly, lifting barbells, kettlebells and doing agility drills in a group setting.

-Diving back into the "too much muscle" fear, it's important to note that trail running especially requires strong muscles to conquer the variable terrain.
+Diving back into the "too much muscle" fear, it's important to note that trails require strong muscles to conquer the variable terrain.
 The reality is, our bodies are all different - some of us are naturally more muscular than others, no matter how many miles we run or how much weight we lift.
 Some of us put on muscle more easily than others.
 There is no "ideal body" for a runner.
 (And really, how much is "too much" muscle?).